tjira/acorn/docs/pages/realtimepropagation.md

 \bra{\Phi_i}\frac{\partial}{\partial x}\ket{\Phi_j}=0,\,i\neq j.
 \end{equation}

-This condition essentially means that the states $\ket{\Phi_i}$ are either constant in space, or purely imaginary and a basis with this property is called diabatic diabatic basis.
-Note that the specific functional form of these basis states is not crucial for the dynamics, since they are implicitly taken to be the canonical basis in $\mathbb{R}^N$ when defining the potential energy surfaces.
+Note that the specific functional form of these basis states is not crucial for the dynamics on the model potentials, since they are implicitly taken to be the canonical basis in $\mathbb{R}^N$ when defining the potential energy surfaces.
 For a two-state system, our wavefunction in the diabatic basis can be written as

 \begin{equation}\label{eq:diabatic_wavefunction}
 \ket{\Psi\left(x,t\right)}=c_1\left(x,t\right)\ket{\Phi_1}+c_2\left(x,t\right)\ket{\Phi_2}=